 Designing And Failure Of Monolithic Refractory Structures – Part 1

-The design of static refractory structures has traditionally been based on empirical or trial and error methods and has evolved over the years.
-Design methodology has been based on heat transfer analysis for material selection and the most common selection criteria are the published scaling temperatures of the anchor steel in an oxidization environment and a 1D heat transfer analysis to determine the interface and shell temperature under perfect conditions [1, 2].
-The problem witha 1D heat transfer analysis has been discussed previously and does not take into consideration the anchors temperature profile.
-It has been shown that the temperature of the anchor is critical in refractory lining design and design life.
+The design of industrial refractory structures has traditionally been based on empirical or trial and error methods evolved over many years.
+Until recently, design methodology has been based on heat transfer analysis for materials selection and a 1D heat transfer analysis to determine the interface and shell temperature under perfect conditions.

-The current approach to anchor design and spacing which has been developed from experienceand applied “rule of thumb” is considered inadequate and fundamentally incorrect.
-This paper discusses the engineering principles that need to be considered when determining anchor spacing and selecting anchor material.
-Our research has shown that anchor design needs to consider maximum process temperature, corrosion of steel when encased in concrete, lining weight, the placement of the anchor relative to the panel centroid, creep rupture stress at the maximum temperature and thermal strain on the anchor steel.
-This can be done by non-linear numerical analysis.
+The current approach to anchor design and spacing which has been developed from experience and applied “rule of thumb” is considered inadequate and fundamentally incorrect.
+We have set out the engineering principles needed to when determining anchor spacing and selecting anchor material.
+Our research has shown that anchor design needs to consider maximum process temperature, corrosion of steel, lining weight, anchor placement, creep rupture stress at the maximum temperature and thermal strain.

 The reliability of refractory anchors in refractory lined process vessels is the key to refractory efficiency and safety.